rich-junwang/rich-junwang.github.io/content/posts/tech/LLM/llm_inference/vllm/index.md

 <div align="center"> <img src=images/batching.png style="width: 80%; height: auto;"/> </div>

+## Chunked Prefill

+By default, vLLM scheduler prioritizes prefills and doesn’t batch prefill and decode to the same batch.
+Chunked prefill [7] allows to chunk large prefills into smaller chunks and batch them together with decode requests.

 ## AsyncLLM

 When a request comes in, it goes through a sequence of steps: